k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14b_task_source_component_entities.md

   Notes:

   - Options 1 and 2 are not available if the source environment is set with the [Do not Sync](08_environment_window_general_information.md#do-not-sync) option.
+  - Options 1 and 2 are not available if the tester user does not have a [Read permission set](10_environment_roles_tab.md#read-and-write-and-number-of-entities) on the source environment.
   - Option 2 (always sync) is available only for [permitted users](10_environment_roles_tab.md#refresh-all-data-from-source).
   - The task execution does not access the source environment directly when options 3 or 4 are selected.